lenz99/lme4cens/README.md

 The random effect structure is currently limited to the most simple case, namely models with a single random intercept.
 Model fitting is via maximum likelihood (`ML`), residual maximum likelihood (`REML`) is not supported.

 A good choice of starting values is helpful, although there is a heuristic in place if none are given.
+The fitted parameter values may depend on the choice of starting values.
 As with all non-trivial optimization problems it is good practice to check convergence with different start values.